solidusio-contrib/solidus_tax_cloud/README.md

 - [ ] Item Returns: Create feature specs and make the appropriate API calls to properly process sales tax on item returns.

-- [ ] Promotions: Spree::TaxCloud is not (yet) fully compatible with some types of Spree promotions.
+- [ ] Promotions: Solidus::TaxCloud is not (yet) fully compatible with some types of Solidus promotions.
 For instance in cases such as "$10 off all orders over $100," it is not explicit how such a discount will affect the costs of individual items.
-In these cases, Spree::TaxCloud will fall back to charging sales tax on the full (undiscounted) item price.
+In these cases, Solidus::TaxCloud will fall back to charging sales tax on the full (undiscounted) item price.

 Discussion and pull requests addressing this functionality are welcomed.

-COPYRIGHT
+License and Acknowledgments
 ---------

-[Copyright]( http://jet.mit-license.org/ ) by Jerrold R Thompson
+Solidus::TaxCloud is based on the [spree-contrib community extension](https://github.com/spree-contrib/spree_tax_cloud), which was in turn based on the earlier Spree [extension](https://github.com/jetsgit/spree_tax_cloud) by Jerrold R Thompson ([MIT License](http://jet.mit-license.org/)), which was in turn based on the earlier work of Chris Mar and the [TaxCloud gem](https://github.com/drewtempelmeyer/tax_cloud) by Drew Tempelmeyer.